katinalynn/collaboration-keyword/collaboration-keyword.md

 Collaboration by difference is valuable in classroom environments as well.
 Julia Gergits and James Schramer note that "fruitful collaboration often starts with the recognition that difference is essential if a group wishes to generate truly original ideas" ([190](http://www.jaconlinejournal.com/archives/vol14.1/gergits-collaborative.pdf)).
 According to Andrea Lunsford and Lisa Ede, several types of assignments are well suited to collaboration: ones that are labor-intensive, that require multiple areas of expertise, or that require synthesis of divergent perspectives (*Singular* 123).
 These can range from low-stakes, informal, in-class activities to larger long-term projects.

 Teaching with an emphasis on collaboration enables the instructor to functions less as what Rancière calls a "master explicator" (11) and more as a facilitator.
 Collaborative pedagogy is closely related to student-centered pedagogy, in which students take greater ownership over their learning.
-As Kenneth Bruffee argues*, *collaborative learning does not negate the space for a lecture, but shifts the authority so that students are learning from their peers as well as the instructor.
+Kenneth Bruffee argues that collaborative learning does not negate the space for a lecture, but shifts the authority so that students are learning from their peers as well as the instructor.
 Bruffee writes that collaborative learning environments create “transition communities or support groups that students can rely on as they go through the risky process of becoming new members of the knowledge communities” [(8](http://www.amazon.com/Collaborative-Learning-Education-Interdependence-Authority/dp/0801852323/ref=sr_1_1?s=books&ie=UTF8&qid=1436799019&sr=1-1&keywords=9780801852329#reader_0801852323)).

 As authors and educators ourselves, we integrate these approaches into our courses, with our failures teaching us as much as our successes.
 For example, Danica Savonick structures [courses](http://www.hastac.org/blogs/danicasavonick/2015/05/18/%E2%80%9Cintroduction-narrative%E2%80%9D-collaborative-experimental-intellectual-adv) around student-centered learning, public writing, and low-stakes group assignments, all leading up to a collaborative, digital, and public research project, which students evaluate after designing a rubric.
 Amanda Licastro scaffolds digital projects into undergraduate writing courses by adding new tools and techniques slowly throughout the semester.
 Students begin by posting provocations to a [course blog](https://wp.nyu.edu/licastro_fall14/), sharing "[Digital Literacy Timelines](https://wp.nyu.edu/licastro_fall14/tag/timeline/)," [live-tweeting](https://wp.nyu.edu/licastro_fall14/tag/atwood/) their readings, collectively annotating texts, and posting drafts for peer review.
 This leads to a collaborative [“Design Fiction](https://wp.nyu.edu/licastro_fall14/category/final_projects/)” project (based on Kari Kraus’s [Bibliocircuitry](http://www.karikraus.com/?p=334) project) in which students design a new reading or writing technology by pitching ideas, voting on the most compelling proposals, creating group contracts, and executing a prototype together.